Leeuwarden: History

 Copper 1 duit coin minted in Leeuwarden in 1702.
-The obverse depicts the city's coat of arms.
+The obverse depicts the province's coat of arms.

 The oldest remains of houses date back to the 2nd century AD in the Roman era and were discovered during an excavation near the Oldehove.
 Inhabited continuously since the 10th century, the city's first reference as a population centre is in German sources from 1285, and records exist of city privileges granted in 1435.
 Situated along the Middelzee, it was an active centre of maritime trade.
 The waterway silted-up in the 13th century.

 The Grote or Jacobijnerkerk (Great, or Jacobin Church) is the oldest building in the city.
 The 15th century was the period of the two opposing Frisian factional parties Vetkopers and Schieringers.
 The bastions and a moat were built in the period 1481–1494.
 In 1747 William IV, Prince of Orange was the last stadtholder residing in the Stadhouderlijk Hof.
 In the first half of the 19th century the fortifications were demolished.

 From 1580 to 1752, a provincial mint operated in the city, minting gold, silver and copper coins of Friesland.

 The Jewish community of Leeuwarden was one of the earliest in the Netherlands aside from Amsterdam, and was first mentioned in 1645.
 By 1670, the city council granted a man referred to as "Jacob the Jew" (in Dutch) permission to build a Jewish cemetery, meaning that there were enough Jews living there to require a cemetery and other communal institutions.
 Land for 'The Jodenkerkhof' (Jews' cemetery) was purchased in 1679, near the Oldehove tower.

 The first synagogue in the city was built in the 17th century, and was also used by the city's Catholics who were not allowed to build a house of worship of their own because of the Protestant city authorities.
 The Jewish community enjoyed generally good relations with authorities in the 18th century and continued to expand throughout the 18th and 19th centuries, reaching a peak population of 1,236 in 1860.